-There are about 90 horses at The Hideout, mainly registered Quarter Horses, with some Paints, several well-trained Mustangs and other mixed blood crosses.
-There is a good selection for novice to experienced riders and all are of a kind temperament, forward going and responsive to ride.
-They are well looked after by a team of wranglers, who tack up and prepare horses for rides although you are welcome to help if you wish.
-TACK Saddles are typical western style with a high pommel.
-Bridles are also western and most horses are ridden in pelham bits with a long shank.
-Saddle bags are provided.
-RIDING Whilst staying on the ranch you can ride for up to about 6 hours a day (occasionally more if on a long cattle drive), either split into morning and / or afternoon rides of between 2 and 3 1⁄2 hours or full day rides with a picnic lunch out riding.
-Cattle work and informal lessons for beginners or anyone wishing to improve are an option if you wish.
+Whilst staying on the ranch you can ride for up to about 6 hours a day (occasionally more if on a day's cattle drive), either split into morning and / or afternoon rides of between 2 and 3 1⁄2 hours or full day rides with a picnic lunch out riding.
+There is often a chance to learn some basic cattle skills-the ranch has its own small herd of cattle (mainly yearlings) which usually graze on paddocks close to the ranch buildings and there is an opportunity most weeks to learn how to move cattle and to try 'penning' and sorting, a great cowboy skill.
+Very occasionally there may also be an option to join local ranchers on a full day drive as they move cattle to grazing higher in the hills but this is entirely dependent on ranchers' needs so never guaranteed.
+Informal lessons for beginners or anyone wishing to improve are an option if you wish.
 There is no riding on Sundays.
-Riding and is western style with horses trained to neck rein and a relaxed riding style of non-interference with the horse encouraged.
-There will be a short orientation and introduction to the horses, tack and riding technique on your first day, perhaps with a short ride out.
-This may be run for all guests together but riding groups are normally limited to a maximum of about 6 guests lead by a 'wrangler' / guide - although you may ride in a larger group if booking together or if you are moving cattle.
-You may also ride in a smaller group and the ranch's staff to guest ratio means you can always ride with a group of similar ability and perhaps even alone with a guide if that works best.
-The ranch has its own cattle; a small herd of yearlings graze on paddocks close to the ranch buildings year round, whilst the main herd use grazing allocations in the mountains, moving higher and further afield as the snow melts.
-There are opportunities to try cattle work each week, helping move cattle from one grazing area to another or to try 'penning' and sorting, a great cowboy skill.
-A full day drive, linking up with local ranchers, is also an option in most peak season weeks.
+Riding is western style with horses trained to neck rein and a relaxed riding style of non-interference with the horse encouraged.
+There will be an orientation and introduction to the horses, tack and riding technique on your first day, perhaps with a short ride out.
+This may be run for all guests together but riding groups are normally limited to a maximum of about 6 guests lead by a 'wrangler' / guide - although you may ride in a larger group if booking together or trying cattle work.
+You may also ride in a smaller group (and perhaps even alone with a guide if that works best) and the ranch's staff to guest ratio means you can always ride with a group of similar ability and perhaps even alone with a guide if that works best. full day drive, linking up with local ranchers, is also an option in most peak season weeks.